 - Report all employees for SS coverage within thirty (30) days from the date of employment by submitting an accomplished Employment Report (SS Form R-1A) at the SSS servicing branch;

-- Deduct from the employees the monthly SS contributions based on the schedule of contributions.
-Pay his share of contributions, including Employees’ Compensation (EC).
-Remit these contributions to the SSS with telling facilities or accredited banks within the first ten (10) calendar days following the month when said contributions are due and applicable;
+- Deduct from the employees the monthly SS contributions based on the schedule of contributions; pay his share of contributions including Employees’ Compensation (EC) and remit these contributions to the SSS with tellering facilities or accredited banks within the first ten (10) calendar days following the month when said contributions are due and applicable;

-- Submit a summary of all employees’ contributions thru Contribution Collection List (SS Form R-3) together with a copy of the Special Bank Receipt (SBR) and Contributions Payment Return (SS Form R-5) within ten days after the applicable quarter;
+- Submit a summary of all employees’ contributions thru Contribution Collection List (SS Form R-3) together with a copy of the Special Bank Receipt (SBR) and Contributions Payment Return (SS Form R-5) within 10 days after the applicable quarter;- Advertisement -

 - Issue official receipts and maintain official records of employment and deductions for all contributions deducted from the employees’ pay envelopes;